WebAssembly: Host environment

-The general standard provides core specifications for JavaScript API and details on embedding.
+The general standard provides core specifications for the JavaScript API and details on embedding.

 Virtual machine

 Wasm code (binary code, i.e. bytecode) is intended to be run on a portable virtual stack machine (VM).
-The VM is designed to be faster to parse and execute than JavaScript and to have a compact code representation.
-An external functionality (like syscalls) that may be expected by Wasm binary code is not stipulated by the standard.
-It rather provides a way to deliver interfacing via modules by the host environment that the VM implementation runs in.
+The VM is designed to be faster to parse and execute than JavaScript and to have compact code representation.
+Any external functionality (like syscalls) that may be expected by Wasm binary code is not stipulated by the standard; instead, the standard specifies how the host environment can provide such an interface via a "module".

 Wasm program

-A Wasm program is designed to be a separate module containing collections of various Wasm-defined values and program type definitions.
-These are expressed in either binary or textual format (see below) that both have a common structure.
+A Wasm program is designed as a separate module containing collections of various Wasm-defined values and program type definitions.
+These are provided in either binary or textual format (see below) that have a common structure.
+Such a module may provide a start function that is executed upon instantiation of a wasm binary.

 Instruction set

-The core standard for the binary format of a Wasm program defines an instruction set architecture (ISA) consisting of specific binary encodings of types of operations which are executed by the VM (without specifying how exactly they must be executed).
+The core standard for the binary format of a Wasm program defines an instruction set architecture (ISA); each operation that can be executed by the VM is assigned a specific binary encoding (an "opcode"), but the exact way in which the operation is implemented is not specified, allowing for flexibility in the construction of a VM.
 The list of instructions includes standard memory load/store instructions, numeric, parametric, control of flow instruction types and Wasm-specific variable instructions.